Spl0itable/nosflare/README.md

 1. Log in to your Cloudflare dashboard.
 2. Go to the Workers section and create a new worker.
 You can call it whatever you'd like.
-3. Copy the contents of `dist/worker.js` into the online editor.
+3. Copy the contents of `dist/worker.js` and paste into the online editor.
 See the `example.js` file in this repo for what a successfully bundled file should look like.
 4. Save and deploy the worker.
+5. Add a route (this will be the desired relay URL).
+6. Create a KV namespace to store events.
-5. Bind the `relayDb` variable to your KV namespace in the Settings > Variables tab.
+7. Bind the `relayDb` variable to the KV namespace to the Worker in the Settings > Variables tab.
-6. Add a route (this will be the desired relay URL)

 ### Expired Event Handling